-While many people with gluten sensitivities do still consume regular rolled oats, certified gluten free oats also fine to use for those with Celiac disease or if you’re unsure and want to be on the safe side.
+While many people with gluten sensitivities do still consume regular rolled oats, certified gluten free oats are also fine to use for those with Celiac disease or if you’re unsure and want to be on the safe side.
 I haven’t tried but would think quinoa flakes should also work.

-For Paleo Or Keto Blueberry Crisp
+Paleo Or Keto Blueberry Crisp

 For a flourless version of the recipe or a low carb blueberry crisp without oatmeal, see this grain free blueberry crumble recipe made with almond meal.

-I’ve read conflicting things about whether or not blueberries are keto friendly, so if you want to make the recipe for someone on a keto diet, I’d recommend first asking the person if he or she consumes them.
+I’ve read conflicting things about whether or not blueberries are keto friendly.
+So if you want to make the recipe for someone on a keto diet, I’d recommend first asking the person if he or she consumes them.